 When it comes to protecting your eyes from the impact of hepatitis, here are a few things you must know:

-Third nerve palsy is one of the complications that might not have a specific treatment.
+There is no single standardized treatment for third nerve palsy; management depends on identifying and treating the underlying cause, and many cases improve over time with appropriate medical supervision.
 Access to the best treatment depends on each patient's unique situation because new hepatitis medications are being developed, and some recently approved drugs are expensive.

-Therefore, getting a health insurance policy from reputed providers like Star Health is essential to access quality treatment without bearing out-of-pocket expenses.
+Therefore, getting a health insurance policy from reputed providers is essential to access quality treatment without bearing out-of-pocket expenses.

 Staying proactive and maintaining regular communication with both your liver and eye specialists is the best way to protect your vision while managing hepatitis.